LearnWeb3DAO/Access-Private-Data/README.md

 To understand how this works, recall from the Ethereum Storage and Execution level that variables in Solidity are stored in 32 byte (256 bit) storage slots, and that data is stored sequentially in these storage slots based on the order in which these variables are declared.

-Storage is also optimized such that if bunch of variables can fit in one slot, they are put in the same slot.
+Storage is also optimized such that if a bunch of variables can fit in one slot, they are put in the same slot.
 This is called variable packing, and we will learn more about this later.

 ---